 IncFile - $0 plus state fees & free registered agent for 1 year!

-IncAuthority - $0 plus state fees & free registered agent the first year!
+ZenBusiness - Best for beginners. $0 plus state fees & free registered agent for 1 year!

-ZenBusiness - $49 plus state fees & free registered agent for 1 year!
+Northwest - Best privacy protection. $39 plus state fees & free registered agent for 1 year!

-Step 8: Get your Marketing Plan in Place
+Step 8: Create a Marketing Plan

 Marketing and acquiring customers is often one of the biggest challenges for a flooring contractor.
 You will face a lot of competition, so your marketing will need to make you stand out, and your prices will need to be competitive.
 You’ll make a lot of bids on jobs, and you won’t get them all, so you’ll need to be patient and constantly work to get new leads.

+Social media marketing: Social media platforms like Facebook, Instagram, and Pinterest can be effective tools to showcase your work and engage with potential customers.
 As you complete jobs, be sure to get lots of pictures and testimonials to display your skills and the quality of your work.

-Step 10: Hire Employees
+Step 9: Hire Employees

 Related: Hiring your first employee

 Step 10: Prepare to Open!